pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 - Default value: `2048`
 - When the length of the statement is longer than `query-log-max-len`, the statement is truncated to output.

+### `max-server-connections`

+- The maximum number of concurrent client connections allowed in TiDB.
+It is used to control resources.
+- Default value: `4096`
+- When the number of actual client connections is equal to the value of `max-server-connections`, the TiDB server rejects new client connections.

 ## log.file

 Configuration items related to log files.